You’re planning a trip to Edinburgh in April, and you’ve picked a smart time to go.

 Beyond science, you can experience:

-- Terminal V Festival (18–19 April) – massive electronic music event featuring international DJs at the Royal Highland Centre
+- Terminal V Festival (18–19 April) — Massive electronic music event featuring international DJs at the Royal Highland Centre

-- Beltane Fire Festival (30 April) – dramatic Celtic celebration on Calton Hill with fire displays and costumed performers
+- Beltane Fire Festival (30 April) — Dramatic Celtic celebration on Calton Hill with fire displays and costumed performers

-- Edinburgh International Harp Festival (11–15 April) – intimate concerts and workshops celebrating traditional harp music
+- Edinburgh International Harp Festival (11–15 April) — Intimate concerts and workshops celebrating traditional harp music

 Best Neighborhoods to Stay in Edinburgh

 Old Town drops you right in the heart of Edinburgh’s medieval magic, with the Royal Mile and castle practically on your doorstep—perfect if you’re visiting in April and want to maximize sightseeing time.
 You’ll walk cobbled streets to most major attractions, though rooms tend to be smaller and pricier given the central location.
-For more space and Georgian grandeur, New Town offers elegant streets just across Princes Street Gardens, with better-value hotels, excellent shopping, and quick access to both the tram and Waverley Station.

 Old Town Central Location